theprodigy18/PyEmbedText/README.md

-# Image Steganography - Parity Coding
+# Image Watermarking - Parity Coding

-This repository implements steganography using the **Parity Coding** method to hide text within images.
+This repository implements watermarking using the **Parity Coding** method to hide text within images.

 ## Setup